cthoyt/cthoyt.github.io/_posts/2020/2020-04-15-summarizing-chemrxiv.md

 I got to work writing my
-[own repository](https://github.com/cthoyt/chemrxiv-summarize) to wrap the client, take care of downloading all of the bibliographic information available, and generating some pretty pictures.
+[own repository](https://github.com/cthoyt/chemrxiv-summarize) to wrap the client, take care of downloading all the bibliographic information available, and generating some pretty pictures.
 I originally ran the scripts and generated pictures on January 20th, 2020 (the day Egon posed the question).
 Since the pandemic has got the whole science community introspecting, I came back to this